Futuregus/StealthNote/README.md

 - To open a note, you must enter the same password you used to save it.

 ---
+## ❓ How To Install
+- 1 Download the latest version of `StealthNote.zip`
+- 2 Unzip StealthNote.zip`
+- 3 Run `ECTFSetup.exe` in administrator and click `Register .ECTF Extension` to proporly set up `.ectf` on your pc
+- 4 You should be all set to open `StealthNote.exe`

+---

 ## ❗ Disclaimer